fredericaltorres/fMicroService/README.md

 - Azure resources used: table, queue, service bus, web site, load balancer.

-## Case Study: An fictional online donation back end case study
+## Case Study: An fictional online donation back end

 - I am going to build a back end able to received and processed online donations with a monitoring web dashboard.